akhirsch/professional-page/about.markdown

 This is the professional website of Andrew K. Hirsch.
 I am a PhD student at Cornell University in Ithaca, NY.
-I graduated from The George Washington University in 2013, with degrees in both Computer Science and Pure Mathematics.
+I graduated from The George Washington University in 2013, with a degree with concentrations in both Computer Science and Pure Mathematics.

 My interest are mostly in programming languages and logic.
 I am especially interested in the denotational semantics of programming languages